aeolus-incubator/dev-tools/README.md

 # Using rbenv (optional)

-If $RBENV_VERSION is defined when bootstrap.sh runs (e.g. $RBENV_VERSION=1.9.3-p194), rbenv will be installed (if necessary) to $DEV_USERNAME's home directory, and the specified ruby version will be built and installed therein.
+If $RBENV_VERSION is defined when bootstrap.sh runs (e.g. $RBENV_VERSION=1.9.3-p327), rbenv will be installed (if necessary) in your home directory, and the specified ruby version will be built and installed therein.

-No changes to $DEV_USERNAME's shell are made, intentionally.
+No changes to your user's shell are made, intentionally.
 Rbenv users often update their shell behaviour, for example with:

     $ echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bash_profile